menu

 Setting & Lifestyle

-Being a small city, Dunkerton does not have a public transit system used by locals to get to and from work.
+Dunkerton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Dunkerton who are college-educated is close to the national average for all communities of 21.84%: 17.09% of the adults in Dunkerton have a bachelor's degree or advanced degree.
+In terms of college education, Dunkerton is nearly on par with the US average for all cities of 21.84%: 17.09% of adults 25 and older in Dunkerton have a bachelor's degree or advanced degree.

 The per capita income in Dunkerton in 2018 was $32,120, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $128,480 for a family of four.
 However, Dunkerton contains both very wealthy and poor people as well.